ilyascant/Raducat-React-NodeJS-Website/README.md

 ## Overview

-Welcome to [Project Name], a full-stack web application designed to provide an interactive and engaging platform for creating, sharing, and participating in quizzes and elimination tests.
-Leveraging modern technologies, the project is built with a Front-End using ReactJS, Back-End powered by NodeJS/Express, and styled with the sleek Tailwind CSS framework.
+A full-stack web application designed to provide an interactive and engaging platform for creating, sharing, and participating in quizzes and elimination tests.
+The project is built with a Front-End using ReactJS, Back-End powered by NodeJS/Express, and styled with the Tailwind CSS framework.

 ## Features